 What is Menopause?

-Menopausal Changes
+Menopausal Changes Throughout the Body

 We are taught that estrogen is just a reproductive hormone.
 In fact, Estrogen receptors can be found in almost every tissue of the body.
 With receptors for this hormone all over the body it’s no wonder the list of menopausal symptoms is huge.
 These symptoms can be divided into groups for easier understanding.